House Prices in Kenya

 When purchasing property in Kenya, consider the timing of your investment.
 The rainy season, from March to May and October to December, often sees a slowdown in property transactions.
 This period can be advantageous for negotiating better deals, as sellers may be more willing to lower prices.

 Additionally, engaging a reputable real estate agent familiar with the local market can provide invaluable insights.
-They can help figure out legal requirements and identify emerging neighborhoods with growth potential.
+They can help navigate legal requirements and identify emerging neighborhoods with growth potential.
 In Nairobi, areas like Ruaka and Syokimau are gaining popularity due to their proximity to new infrastructure developments, offering potential for appreciation.

 City Comparison Table